FAQ list for LCD driver libraries

 Please feel free to ask us about a specific LCD controller if you are in any doubt.

-It is easy to change to a new display with another LCD controller?
+Is it easy to change to a new display with another LCD controller?

-If fact if the new LCD has the same pixel size as the old LCD your application source code can remain unchanged.
+If fact, if the new LCD has the same pixel size as the old LCD your application source code can remain unchanged.
 This includes any graphic icons or custom fonts you may have created.

-Our display use the LCD-driver type ZZZZ?
+Our display uses the LCD-driver type ZZZZ?

-"LCD drivers" normally interface to a "LCD-controller".
+"LCD drivers" normally interface to an "LCD-controller".

-A "LCD-controller" holds the video image in RAM memory, and provides the normal data bus interface to the microprocessor.
+An "LCD-controller" holds the video image in RAM memory, and provides the normal data bus interface to the microprocessor.

-A "LCD display bus" interface is, for instance, provided by the LCD controllers SED1335, S1D13700, S1D13705, SSD1905, S1D13706, SDD1906 etc.
+For instance, an "LCD display bus" interface is, for instance, provided by the LCD controllers SED1335, S1D13700, SSD1960,SSD1961,SSD1962,SSD1963,S1D13742,S1D13743, S1D13705, SSD1905, S1D13706, SDD1906, etc.

-Our display module has VSYNC and HSYNC signals plus a databus.
+Our display module has VSYNC and HSYNC signals plus a data bus.
 Which library should I use?

 Our display has a "display bus" interface.